Three Husbands (1951 film)

-Three Husbands is a 1951 American comedy film directed by Irving Reis and starring Eve Arden, Ruth Warrick, and Emlyn Williams.
+Three Husbands is a 1951 American comedy film directed by Irving Reis and starring Eve Arden, Ruth Warrick and Emlyn Williams.

 Plot

-When a recently deceased playboy, Max, gets to heaven, he is granted a wish.
-His request: to watch his three best friends, with whom he regularly played poker, for the next 24 hours.
-That day, each man would receive a letter; tomorrow, Max's will is to be read.
-Each letter states that he had an affair with that man's wife, all of with whom he was close.
-With one, Max attended Friday symphony matinees and had tea afterwards; with another, he went to night clubs and taught French; the last, he repeatedly hired as his nurse through his long battle with heart disease.
+When recently deceased playboy Max reaches heaven, he is granted a wish.
+His request is to watch his three best friends, with whom he regularly played poker, for the next 24 hours.
+Each friend will receive a letter, and the next day, Max's will is to be read.
+Each letter states that Max had a romantic affair with the recipient's wife.
+With one, Max attended Friday symphony matinees and sipped tea.
+With another, he frequented night clubs and taught French.
+He repeatedly hired the third man's wife as his nurse through his long battle with heart disease.

-Each husband reacts differently, as does each wife when she discovers that something has happened to make her husband distrust her.
-At the end of the 24 hours, each couple declares their intention to divorce, mistrust and disbelief having split each relationship.
+Each husband reacts differently, as does each wife when she discovers that something has happened to cause her husband to distrust her.
+At the end of the 24 hours, each couple declares their intention to divorce, with mistrust and disbelief having split each relationship.
 The lawyer reads the will, stating that Max's great fortune has been left to the three wives, as he believes that marriage is stronger when a wife is not dependent on her husband.
-It states in his will that Max wrote the letters to show each of his friends how much his wife was worth, as each had begun to take her for granted; he believed that jealousy was the perfect motivator to make someone re-appreciate something/someone.
+Max wrote the letters to show each of his friends how much his wife was worth, as each had begun to take her for granted.
+He believed that jealousy was the perfect motivator to make someone reappreciate what he holds dear.

-Each wife reiterates her intention to divorce; each husband apologizes and begs her to reconsider.
-The three couples all reconcile, everyone grateful for having had Max and for his final gift to them - each other.
+Each wife reiterates her intention to divorce, and each husband apologizes and begs his wife to reconsider.
+The three couples all reconcile, everyone grateful for what Max had done.